 Foam roofing may not be the most well-known roofing option, but it’s gaining popularity as a practical, cost-efficient roofing option for both residential and commercial properties.
 However, many people still have second thoughts about choosing foam roofing because of several misconceptions about this versatile material.
 They may not have heard from an expert on the way to recognize a roofing foam myth or a foam roofing truth.
 What are the reasons for this?
 How can you tell the difference between a roofing foam myth or truth?
 Are foam roofs flimsy, or does foam roofing soak water up?
-Does foam roofing fume, or is foam roofing a fad and temporary trend?
+Does foam roofing fume, or is foam roofing a fad and new temporary trend?
 Our team of knowledgeable roofers shed some light on these misconceptions and discuss why you should consider them.

 Roofing Foam Myth or Truth?

 If you haven’t worked with foam roofing before, you may not know what to expect.
 You may hear people talking about foam roofing, but unsure if what they say about foam roofing is true or not.
-If you are considering foam roofing for your home, we would love to shed some light on four common foam roofing myths.
+If you are considering foam roofing for your home, we would love to shed some light on four common spray foam roofing myths.
 If you want to know what is a roofing foam myth or truth, we can help you discern what is made up about foam roofing, and if any of these rumors about foam roofing have turned out to actually be true.
 The four myths about foam roofing people often question the most include ‘ are foam roofs flimsy ‘, ‘ does foam roofing fume ‘ does foam roofing soak water in ‘ and ‘ is foam roofing a fad ‘.
-Let us share with you the facts and truth about foam roofing to ease your concerns about roofing options.
+Let us share with you the facts and truth about sprayed on foam roofing to ease your concerns about spf roofing options.

 If you are looking for a great, versatile roofing material to build a new roof or make some repairs, keep in mind the benefits of foam roofing.
 Some homeowners are reluctant to trust in foam roofing at first, but those who take a closer look find out what a powerful roofing solution it can be!
-Saving you money, time, and effort you would have spent on your roof and home with other types of roofing, foam is one of the top roofing options in terms of cost-effectiveness and functionality.
-These are a few of the foam roofing myths that have held homeowners back from discovering foam roofing and its advantages:
+Saving you money, time, and effort you would have spent on your roof and home with other types of roofing, sprayed on foam is one of the top roofing options in terms of cost-effectiveness and functionality.
+These are a few of the myths that have held homeowners back from discovering foam roofing and its advantages:

 Are Foam Roofs Flimsy

 If you have been wondering are foam roofs flimsy like some people assume, don’t let rumors about weak spray foam roofing or the tendency of birds to destroy it turn you away from foam roofing.
 Foam has been tested and trusted as an incredibly sturdy roofing material, and it will protect your home from even the intense weather conditions of Arizona storms for years and years if maintained properly.
 A normal person actually can walk on a foam roof without any issues and even use space on a polyurethane foam roof for storage.

 Does Foam Roofing Fume

-Fortunately, polyurethane – the main substance used by most roofing companies for foam roofing – is just as safe as the foam used in mattresses and pillows.
-There’s no need to worry about accidentally inhaling lung irritants or carcinogenic particles like some kinds of insulation.
+Fortunately, polyurethane – the main substance used by most roofing companies for spray foam roofing – is just as safe as the foam used in mattresses and pillows.
+There’s no need to worry about accidentally inhaling sprayed lung irritants or carcinogenic particles like some kinds of insulation.
 Polyurethane foam (spf) roofing applications won’t endanger your home or family, and it won’t experience any harmful chemical decomposition either over the years you have it on your roof.
 For more information about polyurethane safety, talk to our foam roofing experts!